ChickenProp/chickenprop.github.com/_posts/2014-01-04-facists-and-rakes.md

 It's not that they disagree with the permissiveness principle, they just think it doesn't apply.
 So appealing to the permissiveness principle isn't going to help much.

-I think the problem, or at least part of it, is, depending how you look at it, either double standards or not-double-enough standards.
+I think the problem (or at least part of it) is, depending how you look at it, either double standards or not-double-enough standards.

 I apply the permissiveness principle "unless they're hurting other people", which really means "unless I think they're hurting other people".
 I want you to apply the permissiveness principle "unless they're hurting other people", which *still* means "unless I think they're hurting other people".

-Meanwhile, you apply the permissiveness principle unless *you* think they're hurting other people; and you want me to apply it unless *you* think they're hurting other people.
+Meanwhile, you apply the permissiveness principle unless *you* think someone is hurting other people; and you want me to apply it unless *you* think they're hurting other people.

 So when we disagree about whether or not something is hurting other people, I think you're a fascist because you're failing to apply the permissiveness principle; and you think I'm a rake because I'm failing to apply the harm-minimisation principle; or vice-versa.
 Neither of these things is true, of course.